 Basic metabolic panel

 By stage 4 CKD, it is recommended that the patient should be referred to a nephrologist, as further delay is associated with increased morbidity and mortality.
-Monitoring of renal function is recommended every 1 to 3 months, though frequency should be tailored to the individual patient based on degree of kidney dysfunction, rate of disease progression, and change in medications which may affect K+ homeostasis (including RAAS anatgonists and diuretics).
+Some recommend earlier referral at stage 3.
+Monitoring of renal function is recommended every 1 to 3 months, though frequency should be tailored to the individual patient based on degree of kidney dysfunction, rate of disease progression, and change in medications which may affect K+ homeostasis (including renin-angiotensin-aldosterone system [RAAS] antagonists and diuretics).

-Regulation of PO4 balance within the body requires renal clearance of the absorbed dietary PO4 load.
-As GFR declines, the fractional excretion of PO4 per nephron increases.
-While traditionally considered to be mediated by upregulation of intact parathyroid hormone (PTH), mounting evidence suggests that increased levels of the phosphaturic hormone FGF23 may be an earlier and more sensitive marker of PO4 homeostasis.
-When GFR falls to 30 ml/min, the compensatory mechanisms are overwhelmed, leading to hyperphosphatemia.
+Regulation of phosphate balance within the body requires renal clearance of the absorbed dietary phosphate load.
+As GFR declines, the fractional excretion of phosphate per nephron increases.
+While traditionally considered to be mediated by upregulation of intact parathyroid hormone (PTH), mounting evidence suggests that increased levels of the phosphaturic hormone FGF23 may be an earlier and more sensitive marker of abnormal phosphate homeostasis.
+As GFR falls below 30 ml/min, the compensatory mechanisms become overwhelmed, leading to hyperphosphatemia.
 Recently, alpha klotho was identified as a co-receptor for FGF23, and has a protective role against oxidative stress in the endothelium while safeguarding against osteogenic transformation of smooth muscle cells.
 Progressive kidney disease is associated with a deficiency of alpha klotho, which may predispose to vascular calcification.

-Elevated PO4 levels correlate with increased all-cause mortality in the dialysis population.
-Observational studies of patients with moderate CKD revealed that even modest increases in serum PO4 within the accepted normal range are associated with increased risk of CV event in a graded fashion.
-While FGF23 levels have been shown to be highly predictive of left ventricular hypertrophy (LVH) and cardiovascular death in clinical studies, monitoring FGF23 levels has not yet been implemented into routine clinical practice.
+Elevated phosphate levels are associated with increased all-cause mortality in the dialysis population.
+Observational studies of patients with moderate CKD revealed that even modest increases in serum phosphate within the accepted normal range are associated with increased risk of CV event in a graded fashion.
+While FGF23 levels have been shown to be highly predictive of left ventricular hypertrophy (LVH), CVD, including MI and stroke, and cardiovascular death, monitoring FGF23 levels has not yet been implemented into routine clinical practice.

 Serum calcium and intact PTH